Ramoreik/ez_i3_themer/README.md

           wallpaper: ~/Pictures/wallpapers/1569438865684.jpg
 ```

 The bash install scripts were taken and modified for my purpose from : https://github.com/unix121/i3wm-themer
+Most of the art for the default wallpapers came from this wonderful artist ! : https://www.artstation.com/aenamiart